Emancipation Proclamation: Authority

 The United States Constitution of 1787 did not use the word "slavery" but included several provisions about unfree persons.
 The Three-Fifths Compromise (in Article I, Section 2) allocated congressional representation, and therefore the number of each states' votes in the Electoral College, based "on the whole Number of free Persons" and "three-fifths of all other Persons".
 Under the Fugitive Slave Clause (Article IV, Section 2), "No person held to Service or Labour in one State" would become legally free by escaping to another.
 Article I, Section 9 allowed Congress to pass legislation to outlaw the "Importation of Persons", but not until 1808.
-However, for purposes of the Fifth Amendment—which states, "No person shall ... be deprived of life, liberty, or property, without due process of law"—slaves were understood to be property.
+In addition, for purposes of the Fifth Amendment—which states, "No person shall ... be deprived of life, liberty, or property, without due process of law"—slaves were understood to be property.
 Although abolitionists used the Fifth Amendment to argue against slavery, it was made part of the legal basis for treating slaves as property by Dred Scott v.
 Sandford (1857).
 Slavery was also supported in law and in practice by a pervasive culture of white supremacy.
 Nonetheless, between 1777 and 1804, every Northern state provided for the immediate or gradual abolition of slavery.
 No Southern state did so, and the slave population of the South continued to grow, peaking at almost four million people at the beginning of the Civil War, when most slave states sought to break away from the United States.